quantastica/encoder-decoder/README.md

     - `custom` custom encoding, which expects you to provide encoding function

 - `customFunction.python` used with `custom` encoding.
-Your custom encoding function, which receives the same arguments as this `encode_data` function and returns OpenQASM 2.0 string.
+Your custom encoding function, which receives the same arguments as this `encode_input` function and returns OpenQASM 2.0 string.

 - `qubitOffset` used by `basis` encoding.
 For example, if input data requires 8 bits to be encoded and qubitOffset is 3, then data will be encoded into qubits [3..10] (from fourth to eleventh qubit).